 Traditional sports performance coaches might leapfrog into the growing esports market.

-There is also opportunity to leverage AI within the training space: Neuroscientists at Klutch recently developed Aim Lab.
+There is also opportunity to leverage AI within the training space: Neuroscientists at Klutch developed Aim Lab.
 Their technology mimics the physical rules of a game, identifies players’ weaknesses, and provides improvement exercises.